SPRFMO/JM_SCW_prep/assessment/README.md

 1.04	|	As 1.00 but with pre-weighted sample sizes for composition data.
 (IP) 1.05	|	As 1.04 but with sample sizes for composition data and CVs of index data based on expert judgement.
 1.06  	| 	As 1.03 but with the Chilean CPUE index that incorporates a 1% effort creep.
-(NH) 1.07  	| 	As 1.04 but with the updated CVs on all the indices (Candidate for furture).
+(NH) 1.07  	| 	As 1.04 but with the updated CVs on all the indices (Candidate for future).
 1.08  	| 	As 1.07 but with high weights on composition data (compare francis weights w/ 1.07).
 1.09  	| 	As 1.07 and 1.06 (combination) but with Peruvian CPUE index that incorporates a 1% effort creep, and updated CVs because the index series had changed
 1.10 	| 	As 1.09 with 5x the sample size (ie, 150, 250, 200) for the multinomials (composition data).
 1.11	| 	As 1.10 but removing recent age compositions from Chile AcousCS.
 1.12	|	As 1.11 but Francis weights applied only in one iteration.
-1.13	|	As 1.12 but Francis weights applied second iteration 1.14	|	As 1.13 but reduced selectivity variability in offshore fleet since data now only from 2015-2020
+**1.13**	|	As 1.12 but Francis weights applied second iteration 1.14	|	As 1.13 but reduced selectivity variability in offshore fleet since data now only from 2015-2020